-In Gurugram, the number of namaz sites has shrunk from over 100 to 20 in three years
+In Gurugram, the number of namaz sites has shrunk to 20 from over 100 in three years

 “When we try to renovate them, local residents object to Muslims from outside the village going to pray there,” explained Jamaluddin Khan, state officer of the Gurugram Waqf Board, the statutory body in charge of land used for Islamic places of worship and charities.
 “The fact is these villages barely have a local Muslim population to pray there.”

-Nine mosques are functional in old Gurugram, and four others have come up in the more newly developed areas.
+Nine mosques are functional in new Gurugram, and four others have come up in the more newly developed areas.
 The waqf does not own land in these areas, neither does it have the money to buy more plots to build mosques here, Khan explained.

 Over time, the local administration had come to an understanding with local Muslim communities looking for a place to pray.
 With no mosque to go to, they were allowed to gather in playgrounds, marketplaces and other open areas, especially for congregational prayers on Friday.